 The Mission of the WSU Biological Field Station encompasses four central focal areas: Research, Teaching, Conservation and Public Outreach.
 A network of several distinct properties, the center of operations is located at the Ninnescah Reserve, which is located approximately 35 miles southwest of the Wichita State University campus.
 The unique resources offered at the reserves offer excellent opportunities for the study of grassland restoration, river ecology, and general wildlife biology.
 Some of the current investigations include prairie restoration and recovery from overgrazing, plant-insect interactions, the ecology of aquatic invertebrates, fitness maximization of birds in the non-breeding season, monitoring riparian and prairie bird nesting communities, stopover ecology of long distance Neotropical avian migrants, incidence of West Nile virus in birds, and monitoring of fish, amphibian, and reptile population dynamics.

 The resident manager's headquarters in the northwest corner of the Ninnescah Reserve includes mobile structures for lecture, laboratory, small office and library.
 A Butler-style building that houses maintenance and larger field equipment.

-For more information about the Feild Station contact:
+For more information about the Field Station contact:

 Dr. Don Distler- Station Director:

 If you would like to support the research and conservation mission of the field station, please contact Director of Development, Marya McCrae- (316) 978-3945.